All Episodes

 It was quite funny.

-Like that fella, it was his first time going to one of these marches.
+Like, that fella, it was his first time going to one of these marches.

-He had his daughter with him, and she was just off into town to do a sponsored walk, nothing to do with it.
+He had his daughter with him, and she was just off into town to do a sponsored walk.

 So I'm going down to support Tommy.

-She's going to well support the whole bodily function, really, through the spine.
+She's going to, well, support the whole bodily function, really, through the spine.

-And the money just doesn't seem to be going to us.
+A lot of taxes work very hard, and the money just doesn't seem to be going to us.

-You going up as well?
+Are you going off as well?

-No, I've got a sponsor.
+No, I've got a sponsored walk.

 Robinson's asking, no face masks, no alcohol.